baneteasnow/baneteasnow.github.io/_pages/now.md

 published: true
 #
 # 1
-booktitle1: "Attached"
+booktitle1: "More - A Memoir of Open Marriage"
-bookyear1: 2023
+bookyear1: 2025
-author1: "Amir Levine, Rachel Heller"
+author1: "Molly Roden Winter"
-sayfa1: 240
+sayfa1: 348
 format1: reading as a book
-pageread1: 27
+pageread1: 33
 # 2
 booktitle2: "Prisoners of Geography"
 bookyear2: 2018